United National Party: Jayawardene era (1972–1988)

 After Dudley Senanayake's death in 1973, Jayewardene became the leader of the UNP and reorganized the party at the grassroots level.

 The United Front faced general disaffection from its economic policies and its brutal crackdown against a 1971 Marxist–Leninist insurrection by the Janatha Vimukthi Peramuna (JVP).
 The UNP, which promised each person with an 8 lb cereal ration, returned to power in 1977 with an unprecedented five-sixths majority in parliament.

 Jayewardene was elected president by Parliament and, in 1978, introduced a new constitution which transformed the presidency into an executive post with sweeping powers.

-The UNP opened the economy and made sweeping policy changes.
+The UNP introduced sweeping policy changes, including a more capitalistic liberal economic system.
 Free-trade zones such as in Katunayaka and Biyagama attracted foreign investment and generated employment.
 The government undertook massive development work to promote hydroelectricity and agriculture.
 Reservoirs were built at Victoria, Randenigala, Rantambe and Kotmale, while Maduru Oya and Lunugamwehera reservoirs were reconstructed.
-He awarded "Swarnabhoomi" land deeds to people and established administration centres such as Isurupaya and Sethsiripaya to create the new administrative capital in Sri Jayawardanapua Kotte, where a new Parliament Building was constructed.
+He awarded "Swarnabhoomi" land deeds to people and established administration centres such as Isurupaya and Sethsiripaya to create the new administrative capital in Sri Jayawardanapura Kotte, where a new Parliament Building was constructed.

 In schools, the Mahapola scholarship programme was launched, free school books were provided, and information technology was introduced.
-Jayawardene's administration created the University of Ruhuna and Eastern University as well as the medical faculty of Jaffna university.
+Jayawardene's administration created the University of Ruhuna and Eastern University as well as the medical faculty of University of Jaffna.
 Bandaranayake International Airport was modernized and Air Lanka was created.
 He also modernized the military and created the Police Special Task Force.

 By 1987, the Sri Lankan military had cornered the Liberation Tigers of Tamil Eelam (LTTE) in Jaffna and were confident of bringing an end to the civil war.
 However, due to internal pressure, airdropped supplies to the besieged LTTE.